-Place stock D and stock E in the AAE and loosen (half unscrew) the cap of the bottle for 30 minutes to allow efficient removal of the dissolved oxygen.
-Always tighten the cap of the stock D/E in the AAE after use.
+Place Stock D in the AAE and loosen (half unscrew) the cap of the bottle for 30 minutes to allow efficient removal of the dissolved oxygen.
+Always tighten the cap of the Stock D in the AAE after use.

-Stock D/E (Vitamin solution) is prepared and bottled by filter sterilisation in air.
+Stock D (Vitamin solution) is prepared and bottled by filter sterilisation in air.
 Before first use, it is recommended to place it in the AAE to remove oxygen for strict anaerobic tests and culturing.

-Dissolve 21.44 g of mixture A and 3.1 ml of stock C in 900 ml double distilled or MQ water in a GL45-cap reagent bottle.
+Dissolve 19.44 g of mixture A and 2.9 ml of stock C in 900 ml double-distilled or MQ water in a GL45-cap reagent bottle.

-Operating in a fume hood when handling stock C (Volatile fatty acids) is strongly recommended.
+Operating in a fume hood when handling Stock C (Volatile fatty acids) is strongly recommended.